EMPAT94/empat94.github.io/_gs/a-dying-world.md

 "I understand.
 Do forgive me though, the tea has gone cold.
 The cakes are still edible though."
 She declared, proffering the sweets on the table.
 "I had offered to acquaint a few of my friends to Sir Pat.
 Shall we move it to tomorrow evening?"

 "Of course.
 I'll be happy to meet your friends."
 'No need to antagonize her further.'
-I took a piece of the spongy cake with a fork and place it in my mouth, sitting down in front of her.
+I took a piece of the spongy cake with a fork and placed it in my mouth, sitting down in front of her.
 "The cake's nice!"
 I idly commented.

 "I'm sure Anna would've appreciated your words.
 She'll be departing tomorrow with Sir Divin, however.
 Though, Hamilton will be glad to convene."
 She mused.